tidyverse/tidy-dev-day/tasks/tasks.md

 -   Order scotch tape for the gong return box (share with tape required for labels)

-### Snacks
+### Snacks / Drinks

 Snacks for tidy-dev-day are usually bought by whoever has a car at posit::conf.
 Enough for \~80 people.

 Depending on catering, may also need napkins, plates, and utensils.

--   Cups

--   Chips
+-   Chips (pringles, cheez-its, etc)

 -   Bags of small chocolates / gummies (this is a good substitute for actual dessert)

 -   Beverages (sparkling water, sodas)

+Coordinate with a local Posit employee to find a large cooler for the beverages (ideally more than one).
+This is generally better than trying to buy plastic cups.
+Ice is bought day of.

 If you do not have a car, or don't have a Costco nearby, then using DoorDash is a reasonable option.
 We did this in Atlanta using Jenny's account and it worked well.
-We even ordered a rolling cooler to put ice in.

 ### Polish and print ice breaker activity